ExLibrisGroup/SpineOMatic/README.md

 Download [`SpineLabeler.exe`](https://github.com/ExLibrisGroup/SpineOMatic/releases/tag/v8.0.0) into an empty directory.
 Click the application to launch.

-The User's Manual can also be downloaded and viewed from SpineOMatic's "About" box.
+The User's Manual is available [here](https://github.com/ExLibrisGroup/SpineOMatic/wiki).
+There is also a link to the Wiki in the SpineOMatic "About" box.
 It contains a Quick Start guide that will help you get SpineOMatic installed quickly and easily.